Why Your Entity Structure Can Save You Real Money at Year-End

 Think of this as a 45-minute checkup—not a law school class.

-• Look at year-to-date profit and likely Q4 finish.
-Direction matters more than precision.
+- Scan year-to-date profit and likely Q4 finish.
+Direction is more important than precision.

-• Map next year’s trajectory: hiring plans, margins, new lines of business, or big asset purchases can tilt the decision.
+- Map next year’s trajectory: hiring, margins, new lines of business, big asset purchases—all can tilt the decision.

-• Weigh cost vs. benefit: accounting fees, payroll changes, admin time vs. the likely tax savings and planning options unlocked.
+- Weigh cost vs. benefit: accounting fees, payroll changes, admin time versus likely tax savings and planning options unlocked.

 Common benefits owners discover (without getting too nerdy)

-• Better control over self-employment taxes by paying yourself strategically.
+- Better control of self-employment taxes by paying yourself strategically.

-• Access to retirement and fringe benefits that are easier to implement under certain structures.
+- Access to retirement and fringe benefits that are easier under certain structures.

-• Cleaner separation between “you” and “the business,” which often improves banking, credit, and buyer confidence.
+- Cleaner separation between you and the business, improving banking, credit, and buyer confidence.

-• Smoother quarterly tax planning (fewer “surprise” payments in April).
+- Smoother quarterly tax planning (fewer April surprises).

 Myths that keep people stuck

-• “Changing structure means starting over.”
+- “Changing structure means starting over.”
 Not necessarily.
-You can often keep your same bank accounts, tools, and brand—with back-office tweaks.
+You can often keep the same bank accounts, tools, and brand—with back-office tweaks.

-• “It only matters for huge companies.”
-Many savings accrue precisely when you’re small-to-mid and growing fast.
+- “It only matters for huge companies.”
+Many savings accrue when you’re small to mid-sized and growing fast.

-• “It’s too late this year.”
-Year-end is often exactly the right time to put next year’s structure in place—or at least lock in the plan.
+- “It’s too late this year.”
+Year-end is often exactly the right time to set next year’s structure—or at least lock in the plan.

 What you can do this month

-• Decide on a go/no-go: if the numbers show clear savings and operational fit, move.
+- Decide on a go or no-go: if the numbers show clear savings and operational fit, move.
 If not, set a reminder for Q2 next year.

 Quick rule of thumb: If your profits grew or your operations changed this year, assume your entity decision is out of date until proven otherwise.